 |Examples: A process that once worked no longer works following a large company shakeup; a process wasn’t mapped out before being built; too many rules slowing down a workflow.||Examples: An approval is required in order for a workflow to progress; a delay in an interconnected process negatively affects other processes and departments.||Examples: Critical actors or tasks were left out during process mapping which now creates delays; the wrong software was chosen to run a process, creating issues for productivity.|

 Why bottlenecks are bad for business

 In addition to stalling workflows, process bottlenecks can cause:

-- Higher resource costs
+1. Higher resource costs and loss of profits

 In addition to stalling work, bottlenecks create opportunities for additional workflow breakdowns, especially within complex, interconnected business processes.
 Think finance, HR, IT, or customer success — all departments that require the many moving parts of interrelated processes to flow seamlessly.